canerozus/blog-app-client/README.md

 This is a simple blog application built with the MERN stack.
 The app allows users to create, edit and delete posts, and register/login to the app.
 It also features server-side rendering for SEO optimization, and uses Amazon AWS S3 for storing and retrieving images.

+## Live Demo
+A live demo of the application is available at https://blog-app-client-beta.vercel.app/

 ## Technologies Used
 The following technologies were used in building this application: